Insights from Odgers Berndtson Global Gaming Practice and Chief Sustainability Officers, ESG Directors, CEOs and Chairs in Gaming.

-As a result, we have seen the emergence of Chief Sustainability Officers and whilst such appointments are typically within publicly traded organisations, there has been a surge of importance placed on sustainability-centred strategic initiatives across the entire gaming industry.
+As a result, we have seen the emergence of Chief Sustainability Officers and whilst such appointments are typically within publicly traded organizations, there has been a surge of importance placed on sustainability-centered strategic initiatives across the entire gaming industry.

 In this piece, we explore the emergence of sustainability as a function within gaming, the pros and cons of such, and how ownership structures and geographies impact both the effectiveness and the importance placed on sustainability initiatives.